-Our main contribution is a quantitative logic for reasoning about terms in our calculus.
-Predicates of the logic are valued in the unit interval $\uinterval$ with $0$ being true and $1$ being false.
+\subparagraph*{A higher-order quantitative logic.} Our main contribution is a quantitative logic for reasoning about terms in our calculus.

+Logical reasoning is via inference of judgements $\Psi \vdash \varphi$ which express that the predicate $\varphi$ logically follows from the sequence of predicates $\Psi = \psi_1, \dots, \psi_n$.
+Predicates are valued in the unit interval $\uinterval$ with $0$ being true and $1$ being false.
 For example, the equality predicate is interpreted as distance between elements of a metric space.
-This leads naturally to an affine logic, because transitivity $x\peq y, y\peq z \ts x \peq z$ can be interpreted as the triangle inequality $d(x,y) + d(y,z) \geq d(x,z)$ (one of the axioms of metric spaces) if comma is interpreted as sum.
+This leads naturally to an affine logic, because transitivity $x\peq y, y\peq z \ts x \peq z$ can be interpreted as the triangle inequality $d(x,y) + d(y,z) \geq d(x,z)$ (one of the axioms of metric spaces) if the comma is interpreted as sum.

 The first step in defining a logic is to state what the well-formed predicates are.
-Since the unit interval is itself an element in $\CMet$, we can use our calculus to program with predicates using a special type $\Prop$ interpreted as $\uinterval$.
-The interval $\uinterval$ carries a closed monoid structure given by (truncated) sum and subtraction, and universal and existential quantification can be modelled using supprenum and infimum respectively.
+Since the unit interval is itself an element in $\CMet$, we use our calculus to program with predicates using a special type $\Prop$ interpreted as $\uinterval$.
+The interval $\uinterval$ carries a closed monoid structure given by (truncated) sum and subtraction, and universal and existential quantification can be modelled using infimum and supremum, respectively.
 Since the logic allows quantification over all objects of $\CMet$, including exponents of $\Prop$, it is a higher-order logic.

-Like metric spaces, propositions can be rescaled by factors $r \in \extpreals$, and this can be used to express a logical principle of guarded recursion.
+Like metric spaces, propositions can be rescaled by factors $r \in \extpreals$ and this can be used to express a logical principle of guarded recursion.
 In a closed context this states that if we can prove $\phi$ from $p\cdot \phi$ for some $p<1$, then $\phi$ holds.
-The general rule reflects that of the fixed point combinator: if $(1-p)\Psi, p\phi\ts \phi$ holds, then also $\Psi \ts \phi$.
+The general rule reflects that of the fixed point combinator: if $(1-p)\Psi, p\phi\ts \phi$ holds, then $\Psi \ts \phi$.